-Results by life stage and mortality source are reported in Appendix 11H, SALMOD, Table 1b-1 through Table 1b-4 and Figure B-b-8 through Figure B-b-19.
-Depending on the life stage and source of mortality (flow-/habitat-based or temperature-based), mean annual mortality under Alt 1A would be between 47% lower to 233 greater than that under the NAA and mean annual mortality under Alt 1B would be between 61% lower to 240% higher than that under the NAA (Appendix 11H, SALMOD, Table 1b-1, Table 1b-2).
+Results by life stage and mortality source are reported in Appendix 11H, Table 1b-1 through Table 1b-4 and Figure B-b-8 through Figure B-b-19.
+Depending on the life stage and source of mortality (flow-/habitat-based or temperature-based), mean annual mortality under Alternative 1A would be between 47% lower to 233% greater than that under the NAA and mean annual mortality under Alternative 1B would be between 61% lower to 240% higher than that under the NAA (Appendix 11H, Table 1b-1, Table 1b-2).
 However, it is important to understand that the model is seeded with 1,210,000 spring-run eggs each year.
-Although there may be larger percent differences in mean annual mortality between an alternative and the NAA by source and life stage, these differences typically represent a very small proportion of overall individuals when put in a broader population-wide context.
-The largest raw difference in mortality would be in pre-spawn mortality between Alt 1B and the NAA in above normal years.
-In this case, there would be a reduction in mean annual egg mortality of 25,004 eggs under Alt 1B relative to the NAA, accounting for just 0.02% of the 1,210,000 winter-run Chinook salmon eggs annually seeded into the model.
-Combining all sources of mortality and life stages together, mean annual mortality would be 1% lower under both Alt 1A and Alt 1B than the NAA for the full simulation period (all water year types combined).
-By water year type, mean annual mortality under Alt 1A would be between 5% lower (in Wet Water Years) and 14% greater (in Below Normal Water Years) than the NAA.
-Mean annual mortality under Alt 1B would be between 8% lower (in Wet Water Years) and 36% greater (in Below Normal Water Years).
-Mean annual mortality results for Alt 2 and Alt 3 are generally similar to those of Alt 1A and Alt 1B (Appendix 11H, SALMOD, Table 1b-3, Table 1b-4).
-Combining all sources of mortality and life stages together, mean annual mortality under Alt 2 would be 4% higher than under the NAA for the full simulation period (all water year types combined) and 4% lower to 59% higher than under the NAA depending on water year type.
-Mean annual mortality under Alt 3 would be 3% lower than under the NAA for the full simulation period (all water year types combined) and 13% lower to 48% higher than under the NAA depending on water year type.
+Although there may be larger percent differences in mean annual mortality between Alternative 1, 2, or 3 and the NAA by source and life stage, these differences typically represent a very small proportion of overall individuals when put in a broader population-wide context.
+The largest raw difference in mortality would be in pre-spawn mortality between Alternative 1B and the NAA in Above Normal Water Years.
+In this case, there would be a reduction in mean annual egg mortality of 25,004 eggs under Alternative 1B relative to the NAA, accounting for just 0.02% of the 1,210,000 winter-run Chinook salmon eggs annually seeded into the model.
+Combining all sources of mortality and life stages together, mean annual mortality would be 1% lower under Alternatives 1A and 1B than the NAA for the full simulation period (all water year types combined).
+By water year type, mean annual mortality under Alternative 1A would be between 5% lower (in Wet Water Years) and 14% greater (in Below Normal Water Years) than the NAA.
+Mean annual mortality under Alternative 1B would be between 8% lower (in Wet Water Years) and 36% greater (in Below Normal Water Years).
+Mean annual mortality results for Alternatives 2 and 3 are generally similar to those of Alternatives 1A and 1B (Appendix 11H, Table 1b-3, Table 1b-4).
+Combining all sources of mortality and life stages together, mean annual mortality under Alternative 2 would be 4% higher than under the NAA for the full simulation period (all water year types combined) and 4% lower to 59% higher than under the NAA depending on water year type.
+Mean annual mortality under Alternative 3 would be 3% lower than under the NAA for the full simulation period (all water year types combined) and 13% lower to 48% higher than under the NAA depending on water year type.

-Overall, SALMOD results show a minimal beneficial effect of Alt 1A, Alt 1B, and Alt 3 and a minimal negative effect of Alt 2 on spring-run Chinook salmon mortality and potential production in the Sacramento River. .
+Overall, SALMOD results show a minimal positive effect of Alternatives 1A, 1B, and 3 and a minimal negative effect of Alternative 2 on spring-run Chinook salmon mortality and potential production in the Sacramento River.
+Neither would result in a biologically meaningful effect to the spring-run population in the Sacramento River.

 Floodplain Inundation and Access